GENERAL CODE COMPLIANCE QUESTIONS

 Q. I have a home business, can I advertise with signs in Prosper?

-A. No. The sign code does not permit this type of advertising.
+A. No, you can not advertise your home business with signs in the Town of Prosper.
+The sign code does not permit this type of advertising.

 Q. I’m having a garage sale, can I put up signs?
 Do I need a permit for those signs?